Stabilizer Ranks, Barnes Wall Lattices and Magic Monotones: Introduction

-Now, the the only observation that we used for this result was that the size of the minimal vector was a constant, i.e, we did not use the fact that the minimum is attained by the stabilizer states.
-To capture this notion of minimality of stabilizer states, in Section \ref{sec_magic}, we defined a new measure on states in $\mathbb C^{2^n}$.
+This improves upon the $\omega(1)$ lower bound provided in \cite{mehraban2024improved}.
+Note that the only observation that we used for this result was that the size of the minimal vector was a constant, i.e, we did not use the fact that the minimum is attained by the stabilizer states.
+To capture this notion of minimality of stabilizer states, in Section \ref{sec_magic}, we defined a new measure on states in $\mathbb C^{2^n}$, which we call the Barnes Wall norm.

-\begin{definition*} The Barnes Wall norm of a state $\ket{\psi}$, denoted $\N(\ket\psi)$, is the length of the smallest vector on the Barnes Wall lattice proportional to $\ket \psi$. \end{definition*}

-We also define the corresponding approximate variant of this measure, denoted as $\N_\delta(\k\psi)$.
-It turns out that these satisfy many of the properties that we expect from magic monotones:
+\begin{definition*} The Barnes Wall norm of a state $\ket{\psi}$, denoted $\N(\ket\psi)$, is the length of the smallest vector on the Barnes Wall lattice proportional to $\ket \psi$. \end{definition*} We also define the corresponding approximate variant of this measure, denoted as $\N_\delta(\k\psi)$.
+This norm enables us to argue about the stabilizer rank of magic states using properties exclusive to the Barnes Wall lattice in Theorem \ref{thm_monotone_vs_rank}.
+In particular, we show that if a state has high approximate Barnes Wall norm, then it also has high approximate stabilizer rank.
+It also turns out that these norms satisfy many of the properties that we expect from magic monotones: